Charlotte Library News - The Citizen

-Kids Summer Reading Program begins June 26 Kick-off party at 1 p.m.
-Learn how raptors build their habitats in this hand-on session with Vermont Institute of Natural Science.
+Summer Reading begins Tuesday June 26 Kick-off party at 1 p.m.
+Learn how raptors build their habitats in this hands-on session with Vermont Institute of Natural Science.
 For all ages.
-Details about all summer reading programs available on our website: charlottepubliclibrary.org.
+Full information about all summer reading programs available online at charlottepubliclibrary.org.

+Book Drop-Off for the annual Friends of the Library Book Sale has begun.
+Library staff asks that drop-offs be made during library hours.
+Guidelines are on the library website.
+The sale is July 8 from 10 a.m. to 3 p.m. on the town green.
+Questions?
+Call the library: 425-3864 or check charlottepubliclibrary.org.

 Adult Summer Book Groups are getting started, from serious discussion to hammock reading.
 Copies of the books are available at the library circulation desk.